oduameh/Hyper-docs/VDR management.md

 diff sample_in.bin sample_out.bin
 ```

-The output of the `diff` command should be empty, as the VDR entry is exactly the same as the input data.
+The output should be empty, confirming that the VDR entry matches the input data.

 ### Deactivate the VDR entry